u.trust LAN Crypt for macOS

 To access technical support for Utimaco products do the following:

-All maintenance contract customers can access further information and/or knowledge base items at the following link support.Utimaco.de.
+All maintenance contract customers can access further information and/or knowledge base items at the following link support.Utimaco.com.
 As a maintenance contract customer, send an email to technical support using the support@Utimaco.de email address and let us know the exact version number, operating system and patch level of your Utimaco software and, if applicable, a detailed description of any error messages you receive or applicable knowledge base items.

 Copyright © 2024 Utimaco IS GmbH, 2018 - 2024 conpal GmbH, 1996 - 2018 Sophos Limited and Sophos Group.
 All rights reserved. conpal®, AccessOn® and AuthomaticOn® are registered trademarks of conpal GmbH.